Alabama lawmaker agrees to plead guilty to voter fraud

 Cole’s arrest on Tuesday comes after accusations surfaced that he did not live in the district in which he was elected.

-Elijah Boyd, the Libertarian candidate in the district, had filed an election challenge in civil court, arguing Cole did not live in District 10 and was not eligible to represent the district.
+Elijah Boyd, the Libertarian candidate in the district, had filed an election challenge in civil court, arguing that Cole did not live in District 10 and was not eligible to represent the district.